-I stop following apple releases during a very high dose of caffeine.
+I stopped following apple releases during a very high dose of caffeine.
 FEELS LIKE LAST CENTURY.
 But tonight I turned up my computer and went on listening to

 the news.
 It went like this: